Kingdom

 17. Marquesses and marchionesses (in order of creation of peerages) and spouses

-18. Envoys and ministers of foreign States (in order of accreditation)
+18. Envoys and ministers of foreign states (in order of accreditation)

 19. Eldest children of princes and princesses (in order of parents’ seniority) and spouses